weaversam8/gridsome-starter-buefy/README.md

 2. `cd my-website` to open the folder
 3. `gridsome develop` to start a local dev server at `http://localhost:8080`
 4. Happy coding 🎉🙌

+(this project was based off of the original [`gridsome-starter-default`](https://github.com/gridsome/gridsome-starter-default) template)